sector-f/cowhide/README.md

 `-d` or `--directory <DIR>` Set the directory that packages are saved to when `-u` is passed.
 The default is `~/builds`.

 `-p` or `--purge` If this option is passed, the folders downloaded by cower will be deleted.
 The folder they were downloaded to will not be deleted.
 E.g. `~/builds/linux-git/` will be deleted but `~/builds/` will not.
 This is to prevent the accidental deletion of preexisting files.

+### ENVIRONMENT VARIABLES
+`MAKEPKG` Sets the command used to compile packages.
+The default is "makepkg --syncdeps --rmdeps --force"